Albio Sires

-In January 2023, Sires announced his candidacy for mayor of West New York.

 Early life

 Sires was born on January 26, 1951, in Bejucal, Cuba.
 He immigrated to the United States with his family at age 11 with the help of relatives in the U.S. He eventually settled in West New York, New Jersey; he still lives there, in a town that was 78.08% Hispanic according to the 2010 census.
 He attended Public School 4, where he and his brother were two of only three Latinos in the school.
 Sires learned English from a teacher who used flashcards and phonetics, and subsequently attended Memorial High School, where he was a star basketball player, whose skills on the court helped him obtain a basketball scholarship to Saint Peter's College.
 He received a B.A. in 1974 in Spanish and marketing.
 He received an M.A. in Spanish from Middlebury College in 1985.

 Early career

 Teaching and business

 Sires worked at Memorial High School as a teacher and coach.
 He is the owner of A.M.
 Title Agency Inc.